chrisekelley/coconut-sample/README.md

 https://issues.apache.org/jira/browse/COUCHDB-465?page=com.atlassian.jira.plugin.system.issuetabpanels:all-tabpanel

-Other useful info
+Couchapp Tools
 -----------------

 It's a pain to run 'couchapp push' everytime you make a change.
 Mike wrote a little [watchr](http://rubygems.org/gems/watchr) script that watches for changes to any relevant files and then automatically pushes them into your couch.
 To get it you need to install rubygems and watchr:

     apt-get install rubygems
     gem install watchr